kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 ### How to ensure that we get proper resource usage and that it stays in sync?

-The obvious way seems to get the amount of resources requested when a KKP MachineDeployment is being created, and then check against the project quota and fill it up accordingly.
-But this would only work through the API, and if there are some issues we could have resource quotas which are out of sync.

-The safest way would be to check the Node capacity on user clusters, but there are some issues with that as well, as the Nodes get created based on the MachineDeployments.
-So there could be races in between when the Node is created(which can take some time) and when we check if user can create a MachineDeployment.
+The safest way would be to check the Node capacity on user clusters, but as the Nodes get created based on the MachineDeployments, which in turn create Machines that correspond to/create Nodes.
+We can calculate the usage based on the Machines, as the Nodes take some time to get created.
+This way we could avoid races.

-So we need to focus on the MachineDeployments and control the quota through them.
-The nodes get created anyway based on the MachineDeployment spec, and we can get the desired node size based on the MD, although for each cloud provider its a bit different.
+So we need to focus on the Machines and control the quota through them.
+The nodes get created anyway based on the Machine spec, and we can get the desired node size based its spec, although for each cloud provider it's a bit different.
-So the best would be to create a controller which watches MachineDeployments, and fills out the project quotas accordingly.

-The seed-machine-deployment-controller(SMDC) would watch the seed cluster MachineDeployments(assuming we go with the plan to move MDs to the seed cluster, otherwise we need to have it watch MDs on user clusters, and do it a bit differently), calculate the resource usage, and update quotas for that clusters project (if such a quota exists).
-Also it needs to watch for new ResourceQuotas, so that for new ones it calculates the usage.
+An idea would be to extend the Cluster status with ResourceConsumption which would be calculated based on watching its Machines.(an addition to `user-cluster-controller-manager`).
+Then a seed-wide controller can calculate the usage of all clusters in a project and update the related ResourceQuota.

 ### How to get node size

-The MachineDeployments for different providers only have node flavours in their spec.
+The Machines for different providers only have node flavours in their spec.
 So the question is how to get the real node size.

 Fortunately, we already have a feature which uses this, the ability for admins to limit the minimum and maximum node CPU and RAM.
 It uses provider clients to get node sizes and the filters if they fit.
 We can use the same provider clients, although not all providers